ecg-hammsieg/pirsclockfull/README.md

 Ctrl and X together

-## Making it startup automatically when you plug in the Pi
+# Making it startup automatically when you plug in the Pi

-***

-This is a modified version of an article at [http://www.raspberrypi-spy.co.uk/2012/06/auto-login-auto-load-lxde/](http://www.raspberrypi-spy.co.uk/2012/06/auto-login-auto-load-lxde/)

 Firstly:

-    sudo nano /etc/inittab

-Scroll down to:

-    1:2345:respawn:/sbin/getty --noclear 38400 tty1

-and add a # infront of that so it looks like this:

-    #1:2345:respawn:/sbin/getty --noclear 38400 tty1

-Then add this underneath (pi is the username I use in this example):

-    1:2345:respawn:/bin/login -f pi tty1 </dev/tty1 >/dev/tty1 2>&1

-We press together Ctrl and O (Letter O)

-Press Enter to save.

-Then Ctrl and X to exit.

-Next we:

-    sudo nano /etc/profile
+    sudo crontab -e

-and add to the bottom:
+And add this to the bottom of the file:

-    sudo pirsclockfull
+    @reboot /usr/local/bin/pirsclockfull &

-Then Ctrl and O
+Press Ctrl and O keys together to save.

-Enter
+Then press Enter.

-Ctrl and X
+Then Ctrl and X to exit

     sudo reboot